MaskedSpeech: Context-aware Speech Synthesis with Masking Strategy: Introduction

 With the development of deep learning technology, current text-to-speech (TTS) systems~\cite{tacotron2,fastspeech,durian,dian} could generate high-quality speech.
 However, most speech synthesis systems only consider the information in the current sentence to be synthesized and ignore the contextual text and speech.
 With the rising requirements on the naturalness and expressiveness of TTS systems, such as synthesizing audiobooks, these speech synthesis systems lack the ability to generate paragraph-level speech with adequate naturalness and expressiveness, as human speech is context coherent in a paragraph.

 Thus, recent works~\cite{pse,contextaware,zyjbert,oplustil2021comparing,xiao2020improving,xue2022paratts} incorporated semantic features of the current sentence or contextual sentences to improve the prosody of synthesized speech, especially for paragraph speech generation.
-Xiao \textit{et al}.~\cite{xiao2020improving} extracted semantic information from the current sentence by a pretrained BERT~\cite{bert} model and showed that the incorporation of semantic features could improve the prosody of synthesized speech.
+Xiao~\textit{et al}.~\cite{xiao2020improving} extracted semantic information from the current sentence by a pretrained BERT~\cite{bert} model and showed that the incorporation of semantic features could improve the prosody of synthesized speech.
 Then works~\cite{pse,contextaware,zyjbert,xue2022paratts} further employed cross utterances semantic features in the speech synthesis systems, and all of them showed significant rhythm-enhancing effectiveness.
 Although contextual semantic information could improve the prosodic performance to a certain extent, these works do not take into account the variation of contextual acoustic features, which is also very important for generating expressive and natural speech for a paragraph.

-Some works~\cite{gst,vae,contextaware} used acoustics features to improve the prosody modeling, but most of them extracted sentence-level prosody representation and lost the detailed information of contextual acoustic features.
-In addition, for the reference-based models~\cite{gst,vae}, it's non-trivial to select proper reference audio. ~\cite{liu2021delightfultts} and ~\cite{chen2021adaspeech} introduced an acoustic encoder to learn fine-grained prosody features instead of utterance-level features and claimed that their models could improve prosody generation and relive the one-to-many mapping issue.
-However, the prosody features need to be predicted by the text when reference audio is unavailable during inference, this led to another one-to-many mapping issue, as the same text can potentially be used to predict acoustic features from different speech.
+Some works~\cite{contextaware,gst,vae} used acoustics features to improve the prosody modeling, but most of them extracted sentence-level prosody representation and lost the fine-grained information of contextual acoustic features.
+In addition, for the reference-based models~\cite{gst,vae}, it's non-trivial to select proper reference audio. ~\cite{liu2021delightfultts} and~\cite{chen2021adaspeech} introduced an acoustic encoder to learn fine-grained prosody features instead of utterance-level features and claimed that their models could improve prosody generation and relive the one-to-many mapping issue.
+However,~\cite{liu2021delightfultts} and~\cite{chen2021adaspeech} only consider speech from the current sentence and the prosody features need to be predicted from text when reference audio is unavailable during inference, this led to another one-to-many mapping issue, as the same text can potentially be used to predict acoustic features from different speech.